 Newer Technologies for better education and business outcomes

 Though slow to adopt, educational institutions have finally started to embrace technology, however there is still a lot they can do.
 Key technologies such as Digital Credentials, Digital Assessment, Next-gen Security, VR/AR, Blockchain, and AI conversational interface (ChatBots) can help them do more.
-Check the Infosys Digital capabilities to know how.
+Know more at the Infosys - Navigate Your Next.

 VR and AR open the door for interactive learning with 3D models giving students as near an experience to ‘doing’ things.
 Gamification makes learning fun and easy encouraging healthy competition amongst learners.
 Digital Assessments are learning oriented, encouraging student participation and peer reviews.
 ChatBots assist teachers to focus more on giving personalized attention to students while it takes over tasks like grading tests or designing personalized learning programs.